Swamp Thing (2019 TV series): Cancellation

-On April 17, 2019, it was announced that production for the series had been unexpectedly cut short due to creative differences with DC Universe's parent company WarnerMedia, thus reducing the original episode order from 13 to 10 episodes.
-Further reports stated the series had been canceled due to budget shortfalls after the expected level of tax rebates offered by the state of North Carolina were substantially reduced.
-A representative from DC Universe stated that the streaming service was being re-evaluated and that there were no plans for a second season.
-When asked why specifically the show was canceled, the spokesman responded, "Unfortunately, we are not in a position to answer at this time."
+In April 2019, production for the series was unexpectedly cut short due to creative differences with DC Universe's parent company WarnerMedia, thus reducing the original episode order from 13 to 10 episodes.
+Further reports stated that the series was canceled due to budget shortfalls after the expected level of tax rebates offered by the state of North Carolina were substantially reduced.
+A representative from DC Universe said that the streaming service was being re-evaluated and that there were no plans for a second season.
+The spokesman did not elaborate explicitly on why specifically the show was canceled.

 Mears described the cancellation as a "heartbreaker" and felt the decision to cancel the show showed a "lack of respect" on DC's part.
 He added that members of the production had been told up until the cancellation "how amazing everything was...
-So it's a weird nebulous space that we're all in now because we don't know officially why that would happen, or why they canceled it."
+So it's a weird nebulous space that we're all in now because we don't know officially why that would happen, or why they canceled it".
 In mid-2019, a movement with the hashtag #SaveSwampThing began spreading on social media shortly after the series was cancelled in an attempt to save the series.
 Mears also showed his support of the movement.
-With The CW network acquiring the broadcast rights to the series, The CW president Mark Pedowitz did not rule out the possibility of renewing the series for a second season, saying, "that would be a discussion for Warner Bros. and the CW.
-But at this time, Swamp Thing is just the episodes we have."
-In January 2021, Pedowitz said it was unlikely the series would return on The CW but did state there was a slim possibility of Swamp Thing appearing on other Arrowverse series, such as Legends of Tomorrow.
+With The CW network acquiring the broadcast rights to the series, The CW president Mark Pedowitz did not rule out the possibility of renewing the series for a second season, but in January 2021, Pedowitz said it was unlikely the series would return on The CW and also commented that there was a slim possibility of Swamp Thing appearing on other Arrowverse series, such as Legends of Tomorrow.

 Release

 Swamp Thing premiered May 31, 2019, on DC Universe.
 Despite being canceled not long after its premiere, DC Universe continued to release the remaining episodes of the series, with the finale being released on August 2, 2019.
 Swamp Thing: The Complete Series was released digitally on December 2, 2019, and on DVD and Blu-ray on February 11, 2020.

-In May 2020, The CW acquired the broadcast rights to the series.
-It began airing on the network on October 6, 2020, and concluded on December 22, 2020.
+In 2020, The CW acquired the broadcast rights to the series.
+It began airing on the network from October 6 to December 22 in the same year.